klouddb/pg_backup_compliance/README.md

 4. v_quarterly_failed_backups   -->  provides failed backups from last three months from now()
 5. v_monthly_failed_backups     --> provides failed backups from last months from now()

-## 📌 Notes

-- All time-based views compute date ranges using `now()` at query time.
-- Failed views include only operations recorded as "error is not empty".

----